dflemin3/approxposterior/_sources/tutorial.rst.txt

   from approxposterior import bp, likelihood as lh

   # Define algorithm parameters
-  m0 = 20                           # Initial size of training set to generate (if None is supplied) m = 10                            # Number of new points to find each iteration nmax = 10                         # Maximum number of iterations M = int(1.0e4)                    # Number of MCMC steps to estimate approximate posterior Dmax = 0.1                        # KL-Divergence convergence limit kmax = 5                          # Number of iterations for Dmax convergence to kick in which_kernel = "ExpSquaredKernel" # Which Gaussian Process kernel to use bounds = ((-5,5), (-5,5))         # Prior bounds
+  m0 = 200                          # Initial size of training set
+  m = 20                            # Number of new points to find each iteration nmax = 2                          # Maximum number of iterations M = int(5.0e3)                    # Number of MCMC steps to estimate approximate posterior Dmax = 0.1                        # KL-Divergence convergence limit
+  kmax = 5                          # Number of iterations for Dmax convergence to kick in which_kernel = "ExpSquaredKernel" # Which Gaussian Process kernel to use bounds = ((-5,5), (-5,5))         # Prior bounds
-  algorithm = "agp"                 # Use the Wang & Li (2017) formalism
+  algorithm = "bape"                # Use the Kandasamy et al. (2015) formalism

 2) Initialize the :py:obj:`approxposterior` object.